-This Summary is designed to give an overview of the work of the Scottish Government funded EIS PACT Professional Learning Programme - for fuller details on anything mentioned here, please do see the main Report, at https://www.eis.org.uk/PACT/PACTReport
+This Summary is designed to give an overview of the work of the Scottish Government funded EIS PACT Professional Learning Programme - for fuller details on anything mentioned here, please do see the main Report, at www.eis.org.uk/PACT/PACTReport

-However, there is one exception - our Recommendations are given in full: we invite you to consider their positive implications and potential for real and meaningful impact.
+We have a series of Recommendations at the end.
+We invite you to consider their positive implications and potential for real and meaningful impact.